Madhureddy2306/NXT-Watch-Youtube/README.md

     - If the **Dislike** button is already in the active state, then the **Dislike** button needs to be changed to the inactive state
   - When the **Dislike** button is clicked,

-    - It should change to active state
+    - It will change to active state
-    - If the **Like** button is already in the active state, then the **Like** button needs to be changed to the inactive state
+    - If the **Like** button is already in the active state, then the **Like** button will be changed to the inactive state

   - When the **Save** button is clicked,
-    - It should change to active state and the respective video details should be added to the list of saved videos
+    - It changes to active state and the respective video details should be added to the list of saved videos
-    - **Save** button text should be changed to **Saved**
+    - **Save** button text will be changed to **Saved**
   - When the **Saved** button is clicked
-    - It should change to inactive state and the respective video details will be removed from the list of saved videos
+    - It changes to inactive state and the respective video details are removed from the list of saved videos
-    - **Saved** button text should be changed to **Save**
+    - **Saved** button text will change to **Save**

 - **Saved Videos Route**

   - When an _authenticated_ user opens the Saved Videos Route,
-    - If the list of saved videos is empty, then the [No Saved Videos Found View](https://assets.ccbp.in/frontend/content/react-js/nxt-watch-no-saved-videos-light-theme-lg-output-v0.png) should be displayed
+    - If the list of saved videos is empty, then the [No Saved Videos Found View](https://assets.ccbp.in/frontend/content/react-js/nxt-watch-no-saved-videos-light-theme-lg-output-v0.png) will be displayed
-    - The list of saved videos should be displayed
+    - The list of saved videos will be displayed
-  - When a **Video** is clicked, then the page should be navigated to the Video Item Details Route
+  - When a **Video** is clicked, then the page will be navigated to the Video Item Details Route
-  - When the **Home** link in the Sidebar is clicked, then the page should be navigated to the Home Route
+  - When the **Home** link in the Sidebar is clicked, then the page will be navigated to the Home Route
-  - When the **Trending** link in the Sidebar is clicked, then the page should be navigated to the Trending Route
+  - When the **Trending** link in the Sidebar is clicked, then the page will be navigated to the Trending Route
-  - When the **Gaming** link in the Sidebar is clicked, then the page should be navigated to the Gaming Route
+  - When the **Gaming** link in the Sidebar is clicked, then the page will be navigated to the Gaming Route

 - **Not Found Route**

-  - When a random path is provided as the URL path, then the page should be navigated to the Not Found Route
+  - When a random path is provided as the URL path, then the page will be navigated to the Not Found Route

 - **Header**

-  - When the Website logo is clicked, then the page should be navigated to the Home Route
+  - When the Website logo is clicked, then the page will be navigated to the Home Route
-  - When the theme icon button is clicked, then the theme should be changed accordingly
+  - When the theme icon button is clicked, then the theme will be changed accordingly
-  - When the **Logout** button is clicked, then the [Logout Popup](https://assets.ccbp.in/frontend/content/react-js/nxt-watch-logout-popup-light-theme-lg-output-v0.png) should be displayed
+  - When the **Logout** button is clicked, then the [Logout Popup](https://assets.ccbp.in/frontend/content/react-js/nxt-watch-logout-popup-light-theme-lg-output-v0.png) is displayed
-    - When the **Cancel** button is clicked, then the popup should be closed and the page should not be navigated
+    - When the **Cancel** button is clicked, then the popup will be closed
-    - When the **Confirm** button is clicked, then the page should be navigated to the Login Route
+    - When the **Confirm** button is clicked, then the page will be navigated to the Login Route

 </details>